Raffles

 Thank YOU

-We are incredibly grateful to everyone who buys and sells raffle tickets, and to all of the local businesses who support our raffles, by kindly donating wonderful prizes.
+Thank you to everyone who buys and sells raffle tickets, and to all of the local businesses who support our raffles, by kindly donating wonderful prizes.
+You are supporting people in Cambridgeshire living with an advanced serious illness or other life-limiting condition and those who need end of life care.

 -